Protect mobile and online banking

-Phishing criminals pose as a business to trick you into giving them your personal information.
-They may send an email or make a message pop-up on your screen.
-The message usually says you need to "update" or "validate" your account information and says something bad will happen if you don't.
-To collect your data, the message may even direct you to a website that looks legitimate, but isn't.
+Phishing criminals pose as a business to trick you into giving them personal information.
+They may send an email or make a message pop up on your screen.
+You're told you need to "update" or "validate" your account information and something bad will happen if you don't.
+To collect your data, the message may direct you to a website that looks legitimate, but isn't.

 The Federal Trade Commission (FTC), the nation's consumer protection agency, gives these examples of common phishing messages: